-They also fail to preen themselves and wear away their nails.
-Many parrots lose their appetite and struggle to exercise as much as they should.
+Behavioral changes include irritability, lethargy, and vocalizations.
+Many parrots lose their appetite and struggle to exercise as much as they did when they were young.

 How Do Parrots Age?

 The average lifespan of parrots varies widely based on the species.
 Smaller parrots, like budgies, live for an average of 7-15 years, while some larger species, like cockatoos, can live for 80+ years.